NotePlan/plugins/jgclark.Filer/README.md

 # 🗃 Filer plugin
 This plugin provides several commands to help move things around in NotePlan.

-It has a few settings, which you see and change by clicking on the ⚙️ gear button on the 'Filer' line in the Plugin Preferences panel.
+It has a few settings, which you review and change by clicking on the ⚙️ gear button on the 'Filer' line in the Plugin Preferences panel.

 ## /move paragraph
 The **/move paragraph** command (aliased to **/mp** and **/fp**) quickly **files** (moves) lines to different notes in NotePlan, _without having to lose your flow by switching to the other note_.
 It works on any number and sort of lines in a block, not just tasks.

 It pops up the command bar to choose the note you want to move it to, followed by the heading within that note to move it after.
+Where possible it will visually highlight the lines it will be moving (on NotePlan v3.6.2+).
 You can press Escape (on Mac) at any time to cancel.
 The move happens in the background, leaving you in the current note.

 It works out what you want moving from the current open note using this priority order: